We want to help you find community!

 • and finally, focus on how the equity issues of the text are addressed in the Bible (going beyond the text).

 The class is based on The SEED Project on Inclusive Curriculum, originally designed by Peggy McIntosh and Emily Styles.
+And, we'll use Wesley's quadrilateral-reason, experience, scripture, tradition (REST)-for studying and responding.

-Texts for Summer '25
+Texts for 2025-26

 Sign up here! (in the Studies section)